acntech/easycontainers/README.md

 * Create specific container implementations for well-known services, e.g. Elasticsearch, Kafka, Redis, etc.
 * Add Docker container support
 * Employ Kaniko pod (external k8s job) in order to programmatically build (custom) docker files and push to a registry
-* Use JIB to build and push images to a registry
+* Use JIB to build and push custom images to a registry

 ## Contributing
 - Thomas Muller (thomas.muller@accenture.com): main contributor and maintainer